bellaliu2023/The-Physics-Grid/software.md

 ### Particle physics and Nuclear physics

+- [Accelerator Markup Language](https://sourceforge.net/projects/accelerator-ml/) - The Accelerator Markup Language (AML) / Universal Accelerator Parser (UAP) project will develop an XML based format for describing high energy particle accelerators along with associated software to convert lattice files to a standard internal struct

+- [ACCORD](https://sourceforge.net/projects/accord/) - ACCORD is a C library for composition of scanning electron or helium-ion microscope images with correction of drift.
+It produces significantly more accurate images than the traditional imaging techniques and also provides drift trajectories.

+- [AnharmoniCAOS](https://sourceforge.net/projects/anharmonica/) - Given dynamical coefficients and/or derivatives of the ionic potential with respect to normal (harmonic) vibrational modes, compute anharmonic energies and electric dipole-permitted transitions and intensities using nearly-degenerate perturbation theory (i.e. properly accounting for Fermi and Darling-Dennison resonances).

 - [ARTIMAGEN](https://sourceforge.net/projects/artimagen/) - The Artificial SEM Image Generator (ARTIMAGEN) is a library that generates artificial scanning electron microscope (SEM) and helium-ion microscope images of various samples, including gold-on-carbon resolution sample, or some semiconductor features.

 - [Atomes](https://sourceforge.net/projects/atomes/) - Atomes is a Free (Open Source) cross-platform software licensed under the terms